prabuw/prabuw.github.io/_posts/2013-07-21-how-does-ssl-work.markdown

   _publicize_pending: '1'
 author:
 ---
 <p align="justify">There are plenty of resources on the internet that explains this very well, such as <a href="http://technet.microsoft.com/en-us/library/cc783349(v=ws.10).aspx" target="_blank">here</a>, <a href="http://security.stackexchange.com/questions/20803/how-does-ssl-work" target="_blank">here</a>, <a href="https://www.youtube.com/watch?v=iQsKdtjwtYI" target="_blank">here</a> and <a href="http://crypto.stackexchange.com/questions/1824/why-do-we-need-asymmetric-algorithms-for-key-exchange" target="_blank">here</a>.
 So why blog about something that is already explained?
-Well, it’s my way of achieving a deeper understanding, and having a single place I can refer to.
-If it helps someone else, well that’s just a bonus.</p>
+Well, it's my way of achieving a deeper understanding, and having a single place I can refer to.
+If it helps someone else, well that's just a bonus.</p>
-<p align="justify">Understanding SSL and it’s successor TSL involves grasping a couple of concepts, which I will explain below.
-Let’s start with what it stands for: <em><strong>Secure Socket Layer</strong></em> and <strong><em>Transport Layer Security</em></strong>.
-Now days, it’s almost solely TLS that is used in the wild, even though SSL is still the more popular acronym. </p>
+<p align="justify">Understanding SSL and it's successor TSL involves grasping a couple of concepts, which I will explain below.
+Let's start with what it stands for: <em><strong>Secure Socket Layer</strong></em> and <strong><em>Transport Layer Security</em></strong>.
+Now days, it's almost solely TLS that is used in the wild, even though SSL is still the more popular acronym. </p>
 <p align="justify">SSL and TSL are cryptographic protocols that provide communication security over the internet.
 These protocols solve two key issues required to have a secure communication channel:</p>
 <ul>
 <li>